In this piece

 For personal files and general business use, Google Drive is a secure platform.
 For defense contractors handling Controlled Unclassified Information (CUI), the standard commercial version is not compliant.
-The encryption is real, the data centers are well-protected, but the architecture is designed for global collaboration, not the provable data sovereignty and granular control that CMMC and NIST 800-171 require.
+The encryption is genuine and the data centers are well protected, but the platform was built for global collaboration.
+CMMC and NIST 800-171 require something that design cannot guarantee: provable data residency and tight control over who can reach the data.

 Safety for a defense contractor means more than strong passwords and encryption.
 It means provable compliance with specific federal controls.
-Commercial Google Drive cannot clear that bar without heavy configuration, bolt-on tools, and significant audit risk that remains even after all that effort.
+Commercial Google Drive cannot clear that bar without heavy configuration and bolt-on tools, and even then the audit risk does not fully go away.

 Where commercial Google Drive fails defense compliance